Bjorn beats Lee in playoff for European Masters

 Just like two years ago, Bjorn made a Sunday charge for the title in the thin mountain air of the Swiss Alps.

-Bjorn had five birdies in the first eight holes, and added another at the par-5 15th.
-His entire tournament was a model of consistency with just two dropped shots and no eagles in four rounds.
+Bjorn fired five birdies in the first eight holes, and added another at the par-5 15th.
+Indeed, his entire tournament was a model of consistency with just two dropped shots and no eagles in four rounds.

 Reaching the turn in 31, Bjorn led by two but missed mid-range birdie chances at holes 11 and 12, as Lee made birdie at the par-4 12th.